-2.1 X-View Software
+2.1 GyroView Software

-Evaluation is straightforward.
-Crossbow includes X-View software to allow you to use the DMU right out of the box.
-Install the X-View software, connect the DMU to your serial port, apply power to your unit and start taking measurements.
+Crossbow includes GyroView software to allow you to use the DMU right out of the box and the evaluation is straightforward.
+Install the GyroView software, connect the DMU to your serial port, apply power to your unit and start taking measurements.

-2.1.1 X-View Computer Requirements
+2.1.1 GyroView Computer Requirements

-The following are minimum capabilities that your computer should have to run X-View successfully:
+The following are minimum capabilities that your computer should have to run GyroView successfully:

 - CPU: Pentium-class

 - RAM Memory: 32MB minimum, 64MB recommended

 - Hard Drive Free Memory: 15MB

-- Operating System: Windows 95, 98, NT4, 2000
+- Operating System: Windows 95, 98, Me, NT4, 2000

-2.1.2 Install X-View
+2.1.2 Install GyroView

-To install X-View in your computer:
+To install GyroView in your computer:

-- 1. Put in disk 1.

-- 2. Double click on the setup file.

-- 3. Follow the setup wizard instructions.
+- 1. Put in CD "Support Tools". - 2.
+Find the GyroView folder.
+Double click on the setup file. - 3.
+Follow the setup wizard instructions.
+You will install GyroView and a LabView 6 Runtime Engine.
+You need both.

-If you have any problems or questions, you may consult the extensive X-View help menu or contact Crossbow directly.
+If you have any problems or questions, you may contact Crossbow directly.